I make a pact with you, Walt Whitman--

 Email Poem |

-Analysis and Comments on A Pact
+Comments, Analysis, and Meaning on A Pact

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem A Pact here.